moneysart/moneysart.github.io/diary/index.md

 Maybe find your target price with respect to recent bottoms (e.g. 10%-20% higher)
 - Essex's profit warning
 - prepare more strategies
-- lesson of whisper stocks
-- do not lose money

 - set auto-trade to take profit / stop loss
 - HK stock that up a lot but didn't buy (Modern Dental Group)